MiraZzle/NSWI130/milestone_2/qualities.md

     - **Context:** At the start of a new semester, enrollment requests triple due to incoming students.
     - **Stimulus:** Traffic surges significantly over a short period.
     - **Response:** The system automatically scales additional Enrollment Controller and Provider instances.
 Horizontal scaling and load balancing maintain performance.
     - **Response Measure:** Under triple normal load, the system sustains response times ≤ **700ms**, with no downtime.
-        - The system uses kubernetes (in their documentation) so scaling should be taken care of
+The system uses kubernetes (in their documentation) so scaling should be taken care of.

 ---